Gbrothers1/ResumeTiles/replit.md

 ## Overview

-This is a full-stack web application built as a modern, mobile-first digital resume with a revolutionary swipeable tile interface.
+This is a full-stack web application built as a modern, mobile-first digital resume with a revolutionary swipeable tile interface and secure admin system.
 The application showcases professional information through an iOS-inspired design with intelligent mobile detection and reward-based user engagement.
 Mobile users enjoy a gamified swipe-through experience with a "Hire Me Now" reward at completion, while desktop users get traditional navigation.
-Built using React with TypeScript on the frontend, Express.js on the backend, and uses Drizzle ORM with PostgreSQL for data persistence.
+The system includes a secure single-user admin interface with GPG-based API authentication for programmatic content updates.
+Built using React with TypeScript on the frontend, Express.js with session-based authentication on the backend, and uses PostgreSQL with Drizzle ORM for data persistence.

 ## User Preferences